-Even though many encounter no issues, for those affected might experience a temporary increase of sweating and stronger body odor (source).
-During this phase, your body begins to purge itself of dead skin cells and other particles that have built up over the years.
-This can last as little as one week and generally not more than few months.
+Even though many encounter no issues, those affected might experience a temporary increase in sweating and more pungent body odor (source).
+During this phase, your body begins purging itself of dead skin cells and other particles that have built up over the years.
+This can last as little as one week and generally not more than a few months.

-Following a simple routine that includes proper cleansing and exfoliation can help speed up the adjustment period and get you on your way to enjoy the benefits of natural deodorants.
-Keep in mind that this might vary from person to person and it is not the same as an underarm irritation or rash.
+Following a simple routine that includes proper cleansing and exfoliation can help speed up the adjustment period and get you on your way to enjoying natural deodorants' benefits.
+Remember that this might vary from person to person and is not the same as an underarm irritation or rash.
 Visit Irritation and Rashes to learn more.

 Keep hydrated throughout the day.

-Promote alkaline body environment, by consuming deep green, leafy vegetables, fresh fruit, nuts and legumes.
+Promote an alkaline body environment by consuming deep green, leafy vegetables, fresh fruit, nuts, and legumes.

 If you shave your underarms, shave at night and apply deodorant in the morning to avoid aggravating the skin.

-Remind yourself that a little sweat is good for you.
+Remind yourself that a bit of sweat is good for you.

 Use a gentle exfoliator, like TIME TO EXFOLIATE Charcoal Scrub, to help remove dead skin build-up.

 - Remember, this temporary adjustment period is not the same as irritation or rash.